cesbit/qpack/README.md

 =====

 QPack is a fast and efficient serialization format like MessagePack.
-One key difference is the support for flexible maps and arrays which allows code to write directly to a qpack buffer without to need in front the size of a map or array.
+One key difference is flexible maps and arrays support which allows to write directly to a qpack buffer without the need to know the size for the map or array beforehand.

 >Warning:
 >--------